vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

 14-16.
-This is what has been taught here: such groups of actions as injuriousness, theft, &c., are the detri- mental karmas which are the means of producing evil; the kamyakarmas or the karmas performed with a view to some particular worldly object and future fruition, are those that are the means of accomplishing some object (expedient), such as, building temple and other worldly acts, as also Sankhya* yoga↑ and other means (for securing future fruition).
+This is what has been taught here: such groups of actions as injuriousness, theft, &c., are the detrimental karmas which are the means of producing evil; the kamyakarmas or the karmas performed with a view to some particular worldly object and future fruition, are those that are the means of accomplishing some object (expedient), such as, building temple and other worldly acts, as also Sankhya* yoga↑ and other means (for securing future fruition).

 Sankhya: The system of philosophy attributed to the sage Kapila.
-This philosophy is so called because it enumerates, in order, twenty five tattvas or verities, beginning with prakriti or pradhana, the primordial matter; and its chief object is to effect the final emancipation of the twenty fifth tattva, the Purusha or soul, from the bonds of worldly existence- the three miseries of life- by obtaining a correct knowledge of the twenty-four other tattvas and by properly discriminating the purusha from prakriti and its products.
+This philosophy is so called because it enumerates, in order, twenty five tattvas or verities, beginning with prakriti or pradhana, the primordial matter; and its chief object is to effect the final emancipation of the twenty fifth tattva, the Purusha or soul, from the bonds of worldly existencethe three miseries of lifeby obtaining a correct knowledge of the twenty-four other tattvas and by properly discriminating the purusha from prakriti and its products.
-It regards the whole universe as a development of this innate principle called prakriti, while the purusha is altogether passive and simply a looker on, untainted, unaffect- ed, pure and perfect.
-It agrees with the Vedanta in being synthetical and differs from the analytical Nyaya or Vaiseshika, but its great point of divergence from the Vedanta is that it maintains two principles which the Vedanta disapproves and that it does not admit God as the creator and controller of the uni- verse which the Vedanta affirms.
+It regards the whole universe as a development of this innate principle called prakriti, while the purusha is altogether passive and simply a looker on, untainted, unaffected, pure and perfect.
+It agrees with the Vedanta in being synthetical and differs from the analytical Nyaya or Vaiseshika, but its great point of divergence from the Vedanta is that it maintains two principles which the Vedanta disapproves and that it does not admit God as the creator and controller of the universe which the Vedanta affirms.

 + Yoga: The system of practical philosophy attributed to Pantanjali who appeared to have given it first a systematised form, which is only another form of the sankhya philosophy though practically reckoned as a separate system and differs from it in admitting a twenty fifth principle, God.
-The chief aim of this philosophy is to teach the means by which the indi- vidual soul jiva may be completely united with the supreme spirit by isolation from matter and thus secure absolution; and abstract meditation is laid down as the chief means of securing this end.
+The chief aim of this philosophy is to teach the means by which the individual soul jiva may be completely united with the supreme spirit by isolation from matter and thus secure absolution; and abstract meditation is laid down as the chief means of securing this end.
 The word yoga from the universality of the science came to be applied to any practical science or method for realising an ideal; thence to a portion or even a member of it.
 In this sense is affixed to several other words, where it indicates the method of leading to the ideal indicated on.
 </details>